mds1/Bancor-Fiat-On-Ramp/README.md

 7. User signs the transaction which is relayed via the GSN
    1. *Relaying is done using the same GSN provider mentioned above*
    2. *The specific function the user calls is `Factory.enterPool()`.
 Why do we call this on the factory contract instead of their proxy?
 The reason is because the GSN requires to you to fund the `RelayHub` for each contract you want to pay gas for.
 Those funds are then used to pay gas.
 It would be  inefficient and inconvenient to fund `RelayHub` for another contract every time a new proxy contract is deployed.
 Instead, we enable users to interact with their proxy through the Factory contract, and the factory contract will look up the caller's proxy address.
 It's worth nothing that if a user does have ETH for gas, they can choose to interact with their proxy directly*
+   3. *Fix: Fix the `enterPool` function in `ProvideLiquidity.sol` to maximize the amount of ETH and BNT are exchanged for ETHBNT pool tokens.*
 8. Once the transaction is complete, the user has successfully entered the liquidity pool and pool tokens are held by their proxy contract.
    1. *Pool tokens are not sent back to the user because then there would be no way for a user to exit the liquidity pool unless they had ETH for gas.
-Only Dai and Chai enable approval by signature via their `permit()` function, but all other ERC20s require the user to have ETH to directly call the `permit()` function themselves*
+Only Dai and Chai enable approval by signature via their `permit()` function, but all other ERC20s require the user to have ETH to directly call the `approve()` function themselves*

 ### Leaving Liquidity Pool